 Mayu joined Watsi on January 18th, 2015.
 Seven years ago, Mayu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mayu's most recent donation traveled 8,300 miles to support Myo, a 40-year-old fisherman from Burma, to fund surgery for an infection on his left foot.
+Mayu's most recent donation traveled 8,700 miles to support Ally, an outgoing toddler from Tanzania, to fund surgery to help increase his mobility.

 Mayu has funded healthcare for 43 patients in 10 countries.